-Have you ever wondered why some people continually go in and out of rehab or repeatedly break their sobriety despite their best efforts and a good support system?
-Perhaps you even fit into one of these descriptions.
-Achieving recovery is challenging for many reasons, but one reason that is often overlooked is co-occurring disorders.
-When there are other factors at play in an addiction, treatment must address all these factors for you to avoid continual relapse.
+Have you ever wondered why some people continually go in and out of rehab or repeatedly break sobriety despite their best efforts and a good support system?
+Perhaps you find yourself seeking the answer to this question after your own struggle with an addiction relapse.

-As the name suggests, co-occurring disorders are when multiple conditions are present at the same time.
-These conditions entail mental illnesses and substance abuse in varying degrees of severity.
-They may develop simultaneously, or one may come before the other.
+As the name suggests, co-occurring disorders (also known as dual diagnosis), occur when multiple conditions present themselves at the same time.
+These conditions entail mental illnesses in addition to substance abuse at varying degrees of severity.
+They may develop simultaneously, or occur as the result of one or the other.

-The relationship of the two disorders makes them difficult to separate and diagnose, which is why those affected often don’t receive the help they need or stay sober of their own.
-Those with co-occurring disorders experience more severe symptoms, reactions, and health consequences than do people who have only one of these conditions.
-The risks of violence, suicide, financial struggles, relapse, and incarceration are also higher.
-With so much going on, recovery is a gradual process.
+The relationship of the two disorders makes them difficult to separate and diagnose, which is why those affected often don’t receive the help they need to stay sober on their own.
+Those with co-occurring disorders experience more severe symptoms, reactions and health consequences than do people who have only one of these conditions.
+The risks of violence, suicide, financial struggles, relapse and incarceration are also higher.

 The good news is that there is no need to give up hope if you suspect or know you fit this diagnosis.
-Once the problem is recognized, the proper treatment can begin that will lead to lasting healing.
-Effective treatment involves taking an integrated approach, addressing the link between the disorders instead of each one on its own, along with other lifestyle changes for an all-encompassing plan.
-Examples of programs and tools include:
+Once the problem is recognized, the proper treatment can begin which will lead to sustained recovery.
+Effective treatment involves taking an integrated approach, addressing the link between the disorders instead of each one on its own.

 - Mental health awareness classes